FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Hazus Tool.rst

 ----------------------------------

 18. Select the HAZUS
-    icon in the *FLO-2D Toolbar*.
+    icon in the FLO-2D Toolbar.

 .. image:: ../img/Hazus-Tool/hazustool15.png

 19. Fill the dialog box as
-    shown below and click the *Compute and Show Building Statistics* button.
+    shown below and click the Compute and Show Building Statistics button.

 .. image:: ../img/Hazus-Tool/hazustool16.png

-*Note: The ‘Finished floor global adjustment factor’ value will be added to the ground elevations, if selected.*
+**Note: The ‘Finished floor global adjustment factor’ value will be added to the ground elevations, if selected.**

 20. Click OK to close
     the message dialog box.